 Schedule 1 (new in 2019): first question about cryptocurrency plus any income (from forks, airdrops, mining, or payments) will go on the "other income" line 21 (for 2019), line 8 (for 2020)

-For U.S. users, CoinTracker provides a Form 8949 as well as the cryptocurrency portion of the Schedule D (which can be used to fill out your Form 1040 as well).
+For U.S. users, CoinTracker provides Form 8949, Schedule D, and Schedule 1 which gets you everything you need to complete your cryptocurrency portion of your tax filing.
 In addition a summary of your overall capital gains for cryptocurrency is provided in the "Capital Gains" section of the tax page

 Additionally, if any of your cryptocurrency assets were lost or stolen, you will want to complete Form 4684 (Casualties and Theft).
 Note: this is only allowed in 2017 and earlier (the TCJA tax bill does not allow for claiming losses on non-physical property starting January 1, 2018).

 If you underpaid your quarterly taxes for capital gains, then you will want to complete a Form 2210 (Underpayment of Estimated Tax by Individuals, Estates, and Trusts).